nextstrain/hbv/README.md

 * Check occurrences of a clade of (genbank-labelled) genotype G within the I clade
 * Optimise nextclade parameters
 * The mutation counts are incredible & need examining
-* Improve rooting of genotype trees, perhaps by using a per-genotype root sample from the HBV-all tree?